orangejuice/blog/data/activity/book-梳毛、八卦及语言的进化-2017/record.en.md

 ---
-title: Grooming, Gossip and the Evolution of Language
+title: Grooming, Gossip, and the Evolution of Language
-slug: grooming-gossip-and-the-evolution-of-language
 category: book
 status: todo
 rating: 0